-Assessors must be geographically distant (from a different region) and will normally be from outside the employer organisation.
+Assessors must be geographically distant and will normally be from outside the NHS region or PHE Centre where the post is being advertised.
 Once an Assessor has been identified, employers must supply the FPH Office (aac@fph.org.uk) with the name of Assessor, the AAC date and the list of panel members.

-Do not use a list of Assessors provided on any previous occasion for the same or any other post, and always ask for an up-to-date list of Assessors if some time has elapsed since the list was first provided.
+Employers should not use a list of Assessors provided on any previous occasion for the same or any other post, as this list may be out of date.
+Please contact the Faculty office to ask for an updated list of Assessors for each post.